cccbr/runningatower/content/docs/ringingroom/_index.md

 *Figure 5: Modern carpet, mats and boxes:

 These should be fit for purpose.
 They are especially important on stone floors.
-Try to avoid walkiing on rope mats as any grit or mud on shoes may be as damaging as the floor.
+Try to avoid walking on rope mats as any grit or mud on shoes may be as damaging as the floor.
 Both carpets and rope mats should be kept clean.

 Ideally, mats should not overlap as this introduces a trip hazard.